ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 ----------------
 ### Glossary ###

-__First-Class Functions__ The ability to assign a function to a variable.
+__First-Class Functions__ Functions are valid values like primitives and objects.

 __High-Order Functions__ Functions that can take and return functions.

 __Side Effects__ When a function mutates state outside it's scope.

+__Referential Transparency__

+__Substitution vs. Environment Model__ A&S

-__Purity__ A function with no side effects that maps every input to exactly one corresponding output.
+__Purity__ A function with no side effects that is passed all the resources it needs work and maps the same result given the same input.
 One of the many benefits of a pure function is that it can be cashed.
 Cashing is good but not complete test of purity but side effects are pretty easy to spot.

 __Imperative vs. Declarative__ A `for` loop is a very specific solution to looping.
 We call this _"imperative"_ because we are explaining _how_ to do the loop.
 With `Array.prototype.map` we are declaring _what_ we want.
 If I discover a more optimal way to map I can refactor my map function with out breaking all the code that calls it.
 We call this _"declarative"_.
 So if you want to know if you are writing declarative code ask your self if you can refactor it with out breaking the code that calls it.